Free Case Evaluation

 What qualifies as a “self-driving” car?

 Although the vehicles discussed in this report are often referred to as autonomous or self-driving vehicles, this is technically not accurate wording.
-Vehicles that are fully autonomous are not available on the market ye – every vehicle currently for sale in the United States requires the full attention of the driver at all times for safe operation.
+Vehicles that are fully autonomous are not available on the market yet – every vehicle currently for sale in the United States requires the full attention of the driver at all times for safe operation.
 These are just the phrases commonly used to describe vehicles with driver assistance systems.

 Neither ADS nor ADAS vehicles qualify as fully autonomous or “self-driving” cars.